emihopebu/Car_Dealer_Database/README.md

-In this roject I scraped data from an Car Dealer website, using the hidden API.
+In this project I scraped data from an Car Dealer website, using the hidden API.